Surrogate modelling the Baryonic Universe I: The colour of star formation: Acknowledgements

 \section{Acknowledgements}

-We thank Matt Becker, Peter Behroozi, Andrew Benson, and Eve Kovacs for useful discussions.
+We acknowledge the anonymous referee for helpful comments that have made the paper both clearer and stronger.
+We thank Matt Becker, Peter Behroozi, Andrew Benson, Benedikt Diemer, Eve Kovacs, and Alba Vidal-Garc\'ia for useful discussions.
 Argonne National Laboratory's work was supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, under contract DE-AC02-06CH11357.
 We gratefully acknowledge use of the Bebop cluster in the Laboratory Computing Resource Center at Argonne National Laboratory.
 Computational work for this paper was also performed on the Phoenix cluster at Argonne National Laboratory, jointly maintained by the Cosmological Physics and Advanced Computing (CPAC) group and by the Computing, Environment, and Life Sciences (CELS) Directorate.

 Funding for SDSS-III has been provided by the Alfred P. Sloan Foundation, the Participating Institutions, the National Science Foundation, and the U.S. Department of Energy Office of Science.
 The SDSS-III web site is \url{http://www.sdss3.org/}.
 SDSS-III is managed by the Astrophysical Research Consortium for the Participating Institutions of the SDSS-III Collaboration including the University of Arizona, the Brazilian Participation Group, Brookhaven National Laboratory, Carnegie Mellon University, University of Florida, the French Participation Group, the German Participation Group, Harvard University, the Instituto de Astrof\'isica de Canarias, the Michigan State/Notre Dame/JINA Participation Group, Johns Hopkins University, Lawrence Berkeley National Laboratory, Max Planck Institute for Astrophysics, Max Planck Institute for Extraterrestrial Physics, New Mexico State University, New York University, Ohio State University, Pennsylvania State University, University of Portsmouth, Princeton University, the Spanish Participation Group, University of Tokyo, University of Utah, Vanderbilt University, University of Virginia, University of Washington, and Yale University.